Thermodynamic formalism for subsystems of expanding Thurston maps and large deviations asymptotics: Introduction

-From the point of view of tile graphs and Cayley graphs, roughly speaking, for expanding Thurston maps, $1$-tiles together with the maps restricted to those tiles play a role similar to that of generators in the context of Gromov hyperbolic groups.
-For example, one can construct the original expanding Thurston map $f$ from all its $1$-tiles and the maps restricted to those tiles.
-If we start with all $n$-tiles for some $n \in \n$, then we get an iteration $f^{n}$ of $f$, which corresponds to a finite index subgroup of the original group in the group setting.
-Inspired by this similarity, it is natural to investigate more general cases, for example, a map generated by some $1$-tiles, which leads to our study of subsystems.
+For expanding Thurston maps, roughly speaking, $1$-tiles together with the maps restricted to those tiles play a role similar to that of generators in the context of Gromov hyperbolic groups.
+For example, one can recover $S^2$ and the original map $f$ from all its $1$-tiles and the dynamics on those tiles.
+If we consider all $n$-tiles for some $n \in \n$, we obtain an iterate $f^{n}$ of $f$, which corresponds to a finite-index subgroup of the original group in the group setting.
+Given such similarity, it is natural to investigate more general cases, such as dynamics generated by certain $1$-tiles, which leads to our study of subsystems.
 We remark that although the concept of a subsystem shares certain similarities with the notion of a repeller (see \cite{pesin1997dimension,przytycki2010conformal}), the latter typically requires smooth and uniformly expanding assumptions, neither of which are satisfied by a subsystem.

-Under Sullivan's dictionary, an expanding Thurston map corresponds to a Gromov hyperbolic group whose boundary at infinity is $S^2$.
-In this sense, a subsystem corresponds to a Gromov hyperbolic group whose boundary at infinity is a subset of $S^{2}$.
+According to Sullivan's dictionary, an expanding Thurston map is associated with a Gromov hyperbolic group whose boundary at infinity is $S^2$.
+In this context, a subsystem corresponds to a Gromov hyperbolic group whose boundary at infinity is a subset of $S^{2}$.
 In particular, for Gromov hyperbolic groups whose boundary at infinity is a \sierpinski carpet, there is an analog of Cannon's conjecture---the Kapovich--Kleiner conjecture.
 It predicts that these groups arise from some standard situation in hyperbolic geometry.
 Similar to Cannon's conjecture, one can reformulate the Kapovich--Kleiner conjecture in an equivalent way as a question related to quasisymmetric uniformization.
-For subsystems, it is easy to find examples where the tile maximal invariant set is homeomorphic to the standard \sierpinski carpet (see Subsection~\ref{sub:Definition of subsystem} for examples of subsystems).
-In this case, an analog of the Kapovich--Kleiner conjecture for subsystems is established in \cite{bonk2024dynamical}.
+For subsystems, it is easy to find examples where the tile maximal invariant set is homeomorphic to the standard \sierpinski carpet (see Subsection~\ref{sub:Definition of subsystems} for examples of subsystems).
+In this case, an analog of the Kapovich--Kleiner conjecture for subsystems is under investigation \cite{bonk2024dynamical}.